 Which Metal is Good for a Wedding Ring?

-With its bright silvery-white colour, durability, and hypoallergenic properties, platinum makes one of the most popular metal options available for men’s wedding rings.
+With its bright silvery-white colour, durability, and hypoallergenic properties, platinum men's wedding bands are one of the most popular metal options available.
 Platinum is a naturally silvery-white colour metal, so it does not require any additional upkeep to retain its colour.

 Palladium is also a naturally silvery-white colour metal, belonging to the platinum group of metals, and has a slightly darker colour than platinum or white gold.
 Lighter than platinum and also strong and hypoallergenic, palladium offers an alternative to platinum.

 Yellow is the natural colour of gold.
-A timeless choice, yellow gold has a warm hue that suits many styles of men’s bands.
+A timeless choice, men's yellow gold wedding rings have a warm hue that suits many styles of bands.
 Available in 9ct and 18ct, yellow gold needs only routine cleaning and polishing to retain its look.

 White gold is made by combining pure gold, which is naturally yellow, with an alloy of a white metal such as palladium.
 This gives the metal the silvery-white colour.
 The ring is then plated with rhodium to give the final bright silvery finish.
 It can happen that the rhodium wears away over time.
 If the metal displays a warm tint in the future, the white gold ring can be re-plated with rhodium and polished to bring it back to new.

 Rose gold has a warm pink colour created by adding copper and silver to the gold alloy mix.
-A relatively new metal option, rose gold can have a striking effect on its own or as part of a two-tone ring with platinum.
+A relatively new metal option, rose gold men's wedding rings can have a striking effect on its own or as part of a two-tone ring with platinum.

 Wedding rings are available in different widths.
 Many men prefer a ring width between 4mm to 6mm, but as with most aspects of ring selection, width is a personal preference.
 We recommend trying on several types of wedding bands in various widths to see which suits your hand best.
 As a rule of thumb, wider bands look best on larger hands, while thinner bands complement hands with slim fingers.